Mixed Tensors of the General Linear Supergroup: Introduction

-This article deals with a special class of indecomposable representations - the mixed tensors - of the General Linear Supergroup $Gl(m|n)$ ($m \geq n$) over an algebraically closed field $k$ of characteristic zero.
-In the category of finite-dimensional representations $Rep(Gl(m|n))$ the decomposition of the tensor product of two irreducible modules is known for a very small class of representations, the direct summands occurring in a tensor power of the standard representation $st$ or their duals.
-Let $\A$ be a pseudoabelian $k$-linear tensor category and $V \in \A$.
-For a partition $\lambda$ denote the associated Schur functor by $S_{\lambda}$.
-For the special elements $S_{\lambda}(V)$ the following decomposition formula holds \cite{Deligne-tensorielles}, prop 1.6: where the sum runs over the partitions of $r = |\mu| + |\nu|$.
-The coefficients $c_{\mu,\nu}^{\lambda}$ are known as Littlewood-Richardson coefficients.
-For $\A = Rep(Sl(n))$ and $V = k^n$, $S_{\lambda}(V)$ is the irreducible representation $L(\lambda)$ with highest weight $\lambda = (\lambda_1,\ldots,\lambda_n)$ and the fusion rule for $S_{\mu}(V) \otimes S_{\nu}(V)$ solves the problem of decomposing tensor products in $\A$.
-For $\A = Gl(m|n)$ and $V = k^{m|n}$ the irreducible representations obtained in this way - the covariant representations - can be parametrized by $(m|n)$-hook partitions, and their highest weights can be explicitely determined \cite{Sergeev} \cite{Berele-Regev}.
-It turns out that these representations form only a very small subset of the irreducible $Gl(m|n)$-representations.
+In the category of finite-dimensional algebraic representations $Rep(GL(m|n))$ the decomposition of the tensor product of two irreducible modules is known for a very small class of representations, the direct summands occurring in a tensor power of the standard representation $V \simeq k^{m|n}$.
+The tensor product product decomposition is given by the Littlewood Richardson Rule.
+By \cite{Sergeev} \cite{Berele-Regev} the tensor space $V^{\otimes r}$ is completely reducible and the irreducible representations obtained in this way - the covariant representations - can be parametrized by $(m|n)$-hook partitions.
+It turns out that these representations form only a very small subset of the irreducible $GL(m|n)$-representations.
 In this article we look at the larger space of mixed tensors $V^{\otimes r} \otimes (V^{\vee})^{\otimes s}$, $r,s \in \N$.
 Since $V^{\vee}$ is not unitary, this space is not fully reducible.
-The direct summands can be described via the Khovanov algebras of Brundan and Stroppel \cite{Brundan-Stroppel-5} and their tensor products decomposition can be understood using Deligne's interpolating categories.
-In \cite{Deligne-interpolation} Deligne constructs for any $\delta \in k$ a tensor category $Rep(Gl_{\delta})$ which interpolates the classical representation categories $Rep(Gl(n))$ in the sense that for $\delta=n \in \N$ we have an equivalence of tensor categories $Rep(Gl_{\delta=n})/\NN \to Rep(Gl(n))$ where $\NN$ denotes the tensor ideal of negligible morphisms.
-These interpolating categories possess a canonical element of dimension $\delta$ which we call the standard representation $st$.
-Deligne's family of tensor categories are the universal tensor categories on an object of dimension $\delta$ in the sense of the universal property \ref{Deligne-interpolation}.
+The direct summands can be described via the Khovanov algebras of Brundan and Stroppel \cite{Brundan-Stroppel-5} and their tensor product decomposition can be understood using Deligne's interpolating categories.
+In \cite{Deligne-interpolation} Deligne constructed for any $\delta \in k$ a karoubian rigid symmetric monoidal category $\uRep(GL_{\delta})$ which interpolates the classical representation categories $Rep(GL(n))$ in the sense that for $\delta=n \in \N$ we have an equivalence of tensor categories $\uRep(GL_{n})/\NN \to Rep(GL(n))$ where $\NN$ denotes the tensor ideal of negligible morphisms \cite{Andre-Kahn}.
+These interpolating categories possess a distinguished element of dimension $\delta$ which we call the standard representation $st$.
+Deligne's family of tensor categories are the universal tensor categories on a dualisable object of dimension $\delta$ in the sense of the universal property \ref{Deligne-interpolation}.